Raymond-Osy/Fashion-Store/README.md

 # Fashion-Store
-Fashion Store is an application that allows customers to see variety styles of dresses and make orders and helps the boutique owner know what the customers want to buy.
+Fashion Store is an online shop where users can see different styles of dresses posted by a fashion designer and make orders easily.